 The ERP solution’s centralized database collects and stores data from every module across the company’s departments.
 Each module can pull information from this database, allowing each department to gain greater visibility of their own department and utilize data from others for process improvements.
 Authorized users in leadership can also use this database to compare and evaluate departments and company performance metrics.
 The database powers other functions of ERP software, too, including automation services, business intelligence and internal controls.

 The functions and features of ERP systems vary depending on the specific solution.
 Most solutions share the following key ERP functionalities:

 - Centralized database: ERP solutions feature a common database, which enables data from different departments to be collected, stored and shared through a centralized information hub.
-While the database may be physically split to improve performance, the database operates as one, eliminating data silos and facilitating cross-department communication and functionality.
+While the database may be physically split to improve performance, the database operates as one, eliminating enterprise data silos and facilitating cross-department communication and functionality.

 - Company-wide integration: ERP solutions support and integrate processes across a business, connecting workflows to improve productivity, visibility and efficiency.
 For example, if a new order is placed, the ERP solution will support and integrate the process from order initiation to distribution to invoicing.

 - Real-time operations: In an ERP solution, data is pulled and processed continuously, providing real-time operational data and insights.
 For companies, this means problems are identified quickly for fast remediation.